 Berries, especially raspberries, are a great food to help constipation.
-A 1-cup serving (123 grams) of raspberries contains 8.0 grams of fibre, which is 32% of the recommended daily intake.
-(9) Raspberries contain a tiny seed in every bite, which helps to increase their overall fibre content, and they are also one of the most hydrating foods with 105 grams of water 1-cup serving.
+A 1-cup serving (123 grams) of raspberries contains 8.0 grams of fiber, which is 32% of the recommended daily intake.
+(9) Raspberries contain a tiny seed in every bite, which helps to increase their overall fiber content, and they are also one of the most hydrating foods with 105 grams of water in a 1-cup serving.

 7. Spinach (and other greens)

-Spinach is a good source of fibre as well as magnesium, which is considered nature’s muscle relaxer and can help to relax the smooth muscle tissue in the colon to ease the passage of stool and alleviate constipation.
-(10) A 1-cup serving (180 grams) of cooked spinach contains 4.3 grams of fibre, which is 17% of the recommended daily intake.
-(11) In addition to spinach, broccoli, Brussel sprouts, kale and Swiss chard are also good sources of insoluble fibre, which can help constipation.
+Spinach is a good source of fiber as well as magnesium, which is considered nature’s muscle relaxer and can help to relax the smooth muscle tissue in the colon to ease the passage of stool and alleviate constipation.
+(10) A 1-cup serving (180 grams) of cooked spinach contains 4.3 grams of fiber, which is 17% of the recommended daily intake.
+(11) In addition to spinach, broccoli, Brussels sprouts, kale, and Swiss chard are also good sources of insoluble fiber, which can help constipation.

 8. Sweet Potatoes

-Sweet potatoes are a good source of soluble fibre, in the form of pectin, but mostly contain insoluble fibre in the form of cellulose and lignin.
-One medium sweet potato (130 grams) contains 3.9 grams of fibre, which is 16% of the recommended daily intake.
-(12) The skin contains most of the fibre so be sure to leave it on for maximum benefit.
+Sweet potatoes are a good source of soluble fiber, in the form of pectin, but mostly contain insoluble fiber in the form of cellulose and lignin.
+One medium sweet potato (130 grams) contains 3.9 grams of fiber, which is 16% of the recommended daily intake.
+(12) The skin contains most of the fiber so be sure to leave it on for maximum benefit.

 9. Beans & Lentils

-Also known as pulses, beans, lentils and chickpeas are one of the most inexpensive high-fibre foods and are great for helping constipation.
-A 1-cup serving (172 grams) of cooked black beans contains 15.0 grams of fibre, which is 60% of the recommended daily intake, while a 1-cup serving (198 grams) of cooked lentils contains 15.6 grams of fibre, which is 63% of the recommended daily intake.
-(13)(14) Beans and lentils contain a mix of both soluble and insoluble fibre so they can help add bulk to stool and ease passage at the same time.
+Also known as pulses, beans, lentils, and chickpeas are one of the most inexpensive high-fiber foods and are great for helping constipation.
+A 1-cup serving (172 grams) of cooked black beans contains 15.0 grams of fiber, which is 60% of the recommended daily intake, while a 1-cup serving (198 grams) of cooked lentils contains 15.6 grams of fiber, which is 63% of the recommended daily intake.
+(13)(14) Beans and lentils contain a mix of both soluble and insoluble fiber so they can help add bulk to stool and ease passage at the same time.

-Beef broth, chicken broth, vegetable broth or broth-based soups are another great food to help constipation.
+Beef broth, chicken broth, vegetable broth, or broth-based soups are other great food to help constipation.
 Not only is broth predominantly water, which can help to hydrate the colon but some broths, but bone broths contain additional minerals, including magnesium, and healthy fats which can help to relax and soothe the intestinal wall and ease the passage of bowel movements.
-(15) Not to mention, broth-based soups filled with vegetables can help to add a healthy dose of fibre at the same time.
+(15) Not to mention, broth-based soups filled with vegetables can help to add a healthy dose of fiber at the same time.

-Homemade bone broth is very simple to make and can be consumed on its own or used in soups, stews or risottos.
+Homemade bone broth is very simple to make and can be consumed on its own or used in soups, stews, or risotto.

-Artichokes, especially Jerusalem artichokes, are rich in antioxidants and are particularly high in fibre known as inulin.
-One medium cooked artichoke (120 grams) contains 10.3 grams of fibre, which is 41% of the recommended daily intake.
-(16) Inulin, the fibre found in artichokes, is a form of prebiotic fibre which has been shown to stimulate the growth of beneficial bacteria in the gut and support digestion.
-Inulin has also been shown to increases stool frequency, improves consistency and decreases gut transit time.
+Artichokes, especially Jerusalem artichokes, are rich in antioxidants and are particularly high in fiber known as inulin.
+One medium-cooked artichoke (120 grams) contains 10.3 grams of fiber, which is 41% of the recommended daily intake.
+(16) Inulin, the fiber found in artichokes, is a form of prebiotic fiber which has been shown to stimulate the growth of beneficial bacteria in the gut and support digestion.
+Inulin has also been shown to increase stool frequency, improve consistency and decrease gut transit time.
 (17)

 12. Oats (and other whole grains)

-Whole grains such as oats and rye are good sources of dietary fibre.
-Oats contain a large amount of beta-glucan, a form of soluble fibre, which has been correlated to reduced cholesterol levels, reduced blood sugar and insulin response, and increased growth of good bacteria in the digestive tract.
-(18) A 1/2-cup serving of dry rolled oats (40 grams) contains 4.1 grams of fibre, which is 16.5% of the recommended daily intake.
-(19) In addition to being a good source of fibre, oats are low in calories and a good source of manganese, phosphorus, magnesium, copper, iron, zinc, folate, as well as vitamins B1 and B5.
+Whole grains such as oats and rye are good sources of dietary fiber.
+Oats contain a large amount of beta-glucan, a form of soluble fiber, which has been correlated to reduced cholesterol levels, reduced blood sugar and insulin response, and increased growth of good bacteria in the digestive tract.
+(18) A 1/2-cup serving of dry rolled oats (40 grams) contains 4.1 grams of fiber, which is 16.5% of the recommended daily intake.
+(19) In addition to being a good source of fiber, oats are low in calories and a good source of manganese, phosphorus, magnesium, copper, iron, zinc, and folate, as well as vitamins B1 and B5.
 (19)

 13. Citrus Fruit

-Citrus fruits such as lemon, limes, oranges and grapefruits are a good source of soluble fibre and water.
-For example, one medium orange (159 grams) contains 7.2 grams of fibre, which is 29% of the recommended daily intake.
+Citrus fruits such as lemon, limes, oranges, and grapefruits are a good source of soluble fiber and water.
+For example, one medium orange (159 grams) contains 7.2 grams of fiber, which is 29% of the recommended daily intake.
 (20) According to Ayurvedic medicine, the acidic nature of some citrus fruits, namely lemons and limes, can also help to stimulate the digestive process by supporting the production of HCL in the stomach, which can help to stimulate the peristalsis motion required for a bowel movement to help ease constipation.